Ankush2107/Javascript_HiteshSir/oops/oop.md

 ## Object
-- collection of properties and method
+- Collection of properties and method
 - toLowerCase